shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w2_neural_network_training/07_additional_neural_network_concepts/readme.md

   ![alt text](resources/notes/07.png)

 - Convolutional layers offer **many architectural options**, like the input **window size** for a neuron and the number of neurons per layer.
 By optimizing these parameters, you can create CNNs that **outperform dense layers** in some applications.

+- Much of today's neural network research involves inventing new **layer types**.
+These different types of layers are combined like building blocks to create more complex and potentially powerful neural networks.